The Largest and Most Historic Railroads in the US

 Historic railroads in the US has often been referred to as the veins of America, both in appearance and in their relevance to the rapid development of all major States.
 Many of these historically significant railroads are still around today, albeit refurbished and in many cases completely replaced with more modern materials.
 The fact that some of these major railroads are still used today is a testament to their timelessness and their efficacy.

 For modern railroad owners, and those looking to build railroads for modern use, it can be helpful to look at some of the more exemplary and historically significant railroads that exist in America.
 Ask any Midwest Railroad contractor, and they’ll inform you that some of the best inspiration available for the development of modern railroads is in our history.
 Whether you physically visit them, or simply do your research about them, certain railroads have defined, and will continue to define, the future of railroads in America.

 Here is an overview of exemplary and historically significant railroads which may be of inspiration.

 A symbol of the success of Libertarianism in America, James J. Hill famously built this railroad (supposedly) without financial support from the federal government.
 Hill, an already established Minnesotan coal and freight merchant, and three associates bought the decaying St Paul & Pacific railroad and turned it into The Great Northern Railway.
-If the railroads in America were in its veins, the Great Northern Railway was one of the main arteries.
+If the railroads in America were in its veins, the Great Northern Railway was one of the historic railroads in the US.

 Although this railroad was used by the confederates during the Civil War, it went on to be used for almost 80 years after it ended.
 As it was attacked often during the Civil War it had to go through extensive rebuilding, and in 1940 it was merged with the Gulf, Mobile and Northern Railroad to become the Gulf, Mobile and Ohio Railroad.